mittinatten/freesasa/doc/doxy_main.md

     freesasa_result *result = freesasa_calc_structure(structure,radii,NULL);
     printf("Total area: %f A2\n",result->total);
 ~~~

+@subsubsection API-Classes Get area of classes of atoms

 Calculate area of classes (Polar/Apolar/..) and print their
 values.
 The argument `NULL` again means use the default classifier.
 The